Spending uses 3 key categories of information to help you manage your money.

 - utility bills like gas and electricity will go under ‘Bills’

-- school fees will go under ‘Education and Kids’
+- school fees will go under ‘Education’

 Adding or changing categories